CyberbyAG/cybersecurity-portfolio/Projects/01-siem-log-analysis.md

 - Approximately [25] failed logon attempts against the user account `admin`.
 - All failed attempts originated from the IP address `XX(.)XX(.)XX(.)XX`.
-- The attempts occurred within a time frame of 1 min, indicating automation.
+- The attempts occurred within a time frame of [30 sec], indicating automation.
 - Event ID 4740 confirmed that the `admin` account was locked out due to repeated failures.
 - No successful logon (Event ID 4624) was observed from this source during the same time window.